tomcam/mity-cutest/README.md

 * Create a tiny library written in C consisting of a single source and single header file.
 This is a library file so it doesn't have a `main()`.
 * Compile it using the command line (Unix/MacOS)
-* Add simple unit tests by including [cutest.h](https://github.com/mity/cutest) by Martin Mitáš, aka [mity](https://github.com/mity) on GitHub and invoking macros such as `TEST_CHECK()` containing boolean expressions, where zero means a failed test
+* Add simple unit tests by including [cutest.h](https://github.com/mity/cutest) by Martin Mitáš, aka [mity](https://github.com/mity) on GitHub.
+These tests are simple boolean expressions wrapped by macros such as `TEST_CHECK()`.
+Tests evaluating to zero are failures, and nonzeros are successes.
 * Run the unit tests.
 See how both success and failure look.

 #### NOTE: What's Missing From This Tutorial?